 It can also represent the first manifestation of a more severe disease with extra-cutaneous and potentially life-threatening complications, including systemic vasculitides, but also infections, connective tissue diseases, and malignancies.

-The disease classically presents with purpuric papules a few millimeters in diameter, predominately located on the lower legs and other dependent areas, but also often involving the thighs, buttocks, and lower abdomen.
+The disease classically presents with purpuric papules a few millimetres in diameter, predominately located on the lower legs and other dependent areas, but also often involving the thighs, buttocks, and lower abdomen.
 The upper body is less frequently affected.
 These skin lesions may be subtly palpable or indurated, necrotic and/or ulcerated, and occasionally confluent and ecchymotic.
 There is often a halo of erythema around the lesions and associated edema of the affected limb.

 The first skin lesions usually develop rapidly in crops over 1 to 2 days.
 This acute eruption may suggest a preceding associated trigger.
 Other lesions arise over subsequent days or weeks.
 The number of lesions is extremely variable, ranging from few to hundreds.

-Individual lesions typically last 2-3 weeks before fading away, leaving hyperpigmented and/or atrophic scar-like areas.
+Individual lesions typically last 2-3 weeks before fading away, leaving hyperpigmented and/or atrophic, scar-like areas.
 New lesions may appear almost daily until treatment is initiated or a trigger withdrawn.
 Successive flares can occur at various intervals, interspaced from days or weeks to sometimes years.
 Ulcerated lesions, particularly those on the lower limbs, may be slow to heal.